Guy Hands: Terra Firma

 A new, judge-led trial was heard by Mr Justice Burton in London in June 2016.
 After two days of evidence, during which Hands admitted on more than one occasion that he didn't have 'that memory anymore', lawyers for Terra Firma withdrew the case with all costs to be borne by Terra Firma.
 Burton said: "I’m sure this is the right result".
 Citi said: "We have always maintained that the allegations made by Terra Firma were entirely baseless."
 Hands said the claims had been brought in good faith, but that documentation and memories of these events after nine years was no longer sufficient to meet the high demands of proof required, and that the matter is now closed.

+In August 2023, it was announced that Hands was retiring from Terra Firma as Chairman and Chief Investment Officer in order to meet his long-term goal of retiring by his 64th birthday, as per the Beatles song.
+Hands remains involved in the Terra Firma portfolio businesses that are Hands family investments.

+In 2024, the Financial Times reported that a number of Terra Firma employees, over the period 2002–2023, accused Hands of humiliating staff, raging at staff, and repeatedly telling sexually explicit stories at work.

 Other businesses

-Hands and his wife own Hand Picked Hotels, a chain of twenty English country house properties, which is run by Julia Hands.
+Hands and his wife own Hand Picked Hotels, a chain of 21 English country house properties, which is run by Julia Hands.

 In 2017, Guy and Julia Hands agreed to acquire McDonald's Nordic operations.
-The Nordic countries consist of approximately 435 restaurants, 95% of which are franchised.
+The Nordic countries consisted of approximately 435 restaurants, 95% of which are franchised.
 The deal would see Hands become the developmental licensee and master franchiser for McDonald's in the region.

 In December 2020, Hands took a stake in ROXi, as part of a £13 million fundraiser led by Sun Capital Partners, a company managed by Hugh Osmond, the former owner of PizzaExpress and Center Parcs.
 ROXi had been founded by Rob Lewis in 2014.